 It has also been shown that anxiety has a direct impact on citizens' political behavior, determining the strategies that they use to construct their political judgments (Marcus et al., 2000, 2007, Valentino et al., 2008).
 Voters who are anxious are found to reduce their reliance on political habits and heuristics (e.g., party identification) and devote more attention to contemporary information.
-Accordingly, one could expect anxious voters to acquire more information about candidates' policy stands, rely less on partisanship and more on policy preferences and therefore reduce their support for the status quo.

-Negative emotions might also have an indirect effect on voting behavior through their impact on risk attitudes (Hockey et al., 2000, Kliger and Levy, 2003, Grable and Roszkowski, 2008, Bruyneel et al., 2009, Lepori, 2015, Otto and Eichstaedt, 2018, among others).
+Negative emotions may also have an indirect effect on voting behavior through their impact on risk attitudes (Hockey et al., 2000, Lerner and Keltner, 2001, Kliger and Levy, 2003, Grable and Roszkowski, 2008, Bruyneel et al., 2009, Lepori, 2015, Otto and Eichstaedt, 2018, Meier, 2021, among others).

 As Shepsle (1972) posits, "the act of voting, like that of gambling or purchasing insurance, is one involving 'risky' alternatives".
-Following this view, a substantial body of literature in political science has analyzed the link between risk aversion and candidate choice, "incumbent advantage" (Morgenstern and Zechmeister, 2003, Kam and Simas, 2012, among others), and policy choices, "status quo bias" (Ehrlich and Maestas, 2010, Eckles and Schaffner, 2011, among others).
+Following this view, a substantial body of literature in political science has analyzed the link between risk aversion and candidate choice, incumbent advantage (Morgenstern and Zechmeister, 2003, Kam and Simas, 2012, among others), and policy choices, status quo bias (Ehrlich and Maestas, 2010, Eckles and Schaffner, 2011, among others).
 In particular, more recently Eckles et al. (2014) have shown empirically that citizens who are more risk averse are more likely to support incumbent candidates in US congress elections, while citizens who are more risk tolerant are more likely to vote for challengers.
 Similarly, Sanders and Jenkins (2016), Morisi (2018), Liñeira and Henderson (2019) show that more risk-averse individuals are more likely to vote for the "status quo" policy in the recent UK "Leave" and Scotland "Independence" referenda, respectively.

+Summary.
 In sum, the literature shows that air pollution has impacts on the human body at various levels.
 By affecting the brain and increasing oxidative stress, it can negatively affect people's mood and emotions.
 These feelings in turn affect individuals' decision-making.
 Overall, we should expect that exposure to air pollution has some effect on voting outcomes.
 However, whether it increases or reduces support for the incumbent government is an empirical question.
 If air pollution increases risk aversion, we would expect a positive effect.
-On the other hand, if it mainly affects voters' mood, we would expect a negative effect.
+On the other hand, if it mainly affects voters' mood, increasing their unhappiness and anger, we would expect a negative effect.